BairuiZhang/BairuiZhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 Welcome to the homepage of Bairui (Barry) Zhang.
-I am currently an MPhil student in Data Science and Analytics Trust at The Hong Kong University of Science and Technology (HKUST) Guangzhou Campus with a GPA of 4.13/4.3.
-Prior to this, I obtained a BEng degree in Computer Science from Northeastern University (NEU), graduating in the top 2.6% of my major with a GPA of 3.99/4.00.
+I am currently an MPhil student in Data Science and Analytics Trust at The Hong Kong University of Science and Technology, Guangzhou with a GPA of 4.13/4.3.
+Prior to this, I obtained a BEng degree in Computer Science from Northeastern University (NEU), graduating in the top 2.6% of my major.

-My research interests include multimodal agentic reasoning, vision-language-action models, and their practical applications in domains such as daily life, and medicine.
+My research interests include multimodal agentic reasoning, vision-language-action models, and their practical applications in domains such as daily life and medicine.
 I am actively seeking research collaboration opportunities in both academia and industry.

 Contact me through: barryzbr12@gmail.com or barry.zhang@connect.hkust-gz.edu.cn.
 Find my [CV](./assets/CV_Bairui_Zhang.pdf) and [Transcript](./assets/Transcript_WES 4.0scale.pdf) here.